hhvm/xhp-lib/README.md

 When an XHP tree is rendered, `renderAsync()` is called for all children, and data fetching happens in parallel.
-This allows the data dependencies of your components to efficiently be an implementation detail instead of having to have it as part of the API and passed by the user (eg in an attribute).
+This allows the data dependencies of your components to efficiently be an implementation detail instead of having it as part of the API and passed by the user (eg in an attribute).

 ## Whitespace